TrshPuppy/obsidian-notes/cybersecurity/TTPs/cyber-kill-chain.md

 # Cyber Kill Chain
 Historically a military concept r/t the structure of an attack.
 Now the Cyber Killchain Framework, developed by [Lockheed Martin](https://www.lockheedmartin.com), has been established for the cybersecurity industry.

-Operates w/ the assumption that the attacker is outside of the target system. *Does not cover insider-threats* or people who use their authorization inside a system to access/ harm a network system
+Operates w/ the assumption that the attacker is outside of the target system. *Does not cover insider-threats* or people who use their authorization inside a system to access/ harm a network system.

-## Phases:
+The Cyber Kill Chain is made up of these phases:

-### Reconnaissance / recon:
+## Reconnaissance:
 Reconnaissance refers to the collection of information on a target using passive/ stealthy means.
 The information collected can be done from the outside (before the target has been exploited) *and from the inside* (after you've exploited and gained access).

 Recon can describe both *passive* and *active* techniques: